amd112/clusteringEthics/index.md

 Despite the inability of the model to discover delicate separations in the way humanitarian organizations operate and build value systems, this form of classification brings up interesting questions in the way that we choose to talk about our work.
 Regardless of the actual field of work, we see a glimmer of what drives each organization through their classification.
 Despite being a medical organization, Doctors of the World is classified in the 'Human Rights and Liberties' group due to their belief that access to health care is a right, and their mission to address 'violations of human rights and civil liberties'.
 Despite being a religious organization, the Church World Service falls in the 'Social Justice and Accountability' group due to their focus on 'self-reliance', 'human needs', 'partnership', and
 'fairness'.
 Green Cross is primarily an environmental organization, but falls under 'International Network Building' due to their focus on 'information dissemination', 'public debate', and 'global interdependence'.

-These classifications are an interesting reframing of more traditional divisions focusing on what organizatons do - public health, environmental work, human rights - and reframe the organizations in the context of why they do it.
+These classifications are an interesting comparison to more traditional divisions focusing on what organizations do - public health, environmental work, human rights - and re-frame the organizations in the context of why they do it.
 With data from a more consistent source and more data on each organization it may be possible to expand on this model to create more precise comparisons of humanitarian groups generally.

+# Future Work

+## Potential Expansions

+The outcomes of this project discussed above are compelling, especially having found these differences from second hand descriptions of these organizations.
+The power of this method is evident, and the potential of this vein of work is immense.

+There are several possible uses of this sort of analysis, and I will mention one aimed towards the organizations themselves, and one for the general public.

+1. Organizations working in these realms have incredible amounts of institutional knowledge, and collaborate with many groups doing similar work.
+Using the classifications produced here, organizations that have similar values, similar objectives, or both, may be able to find each other, share insight, and collaborate.

+2. People who are looking to donate, or work with, NGOs would be able to find groups that they are interested in, and whose goals align with their personal values.
+Especially using the framework of hierarchical clustering, individuals could be presented with the salient words from each split, creating a steadily reducing set of organizations relevant to their choices.
+This sort of 'choose your own adventure' would hopefully be able to weed out groups both by the type of work they do, and the values that drive them to do it.

+These applications would give the relevant parties agency to find the information they need and become more meaningfully involved in humanitarian work.
+This sort of algorithm is appropriate for this use: providing information, with context, to individuals.
+Given the complexities of understanding the output, and how small changes in text can quite dramatically change the outcome (as we see in the MSF/DWB example) these classifications shouldn't be used for decision making or any official classification.

 ## Limitations